vercettizarak/smart-brain/README.md

 # Smart Brain App

-This is a Full Stack Web App</strong>, build with Reactjs, in front-end and with Express and PostgreSQL in the back-end and using Clarify API to do facial recognition.
+This is a Full Stack Web App, build with Reactjs, in front-end and with Express and PostgreSQL in the back-end and using Clarify API to do facial recognition.

 The front end is inside the folder client